Semiconductor and AI compute pageAMD

 Frequently asked questions

-Why do investors keep searching AMD sentiment?
+Why do investors keep checking AMD sentiment?

 Because AMD offers both AI upside and a large installed CPU story, so investors keep revisiting the balance.